jwiegley/emacs-async/README.md

 You can control which packages will compile async with `async-bytecomp-allowed-packages`.
 Set it to `'(all)` to be sure you will compile all packages asynchronously.

+## Install/upgrade packages asynchronously

+When using `async-bytecomp-package-mode` only compilation is done async.
+To do all async (download and (re)install) the function `async-package-do-action` is provided, it is used by Helm packages UI.

 ## Send mails asynchronously with smtp mail async